Eberhard Taubert

 After 1957 he worked in South America, Iran, Lebanon, Egypt and South Africa and as the counsel of the German minister Franz Josef Strauß.
 Taubert maintained a liaison office in Bonn, which worked for NATO on matters of psychological defense (PSV).

 Taubert was still a counter-intelligence expert for US secret services and in 1959 took on a job for the Iranian secret service (SAVAK) and other Middle Eastern intelligence services.
 Under the pseudonym Dr. Marcel Wallensdorfer, Taubert was given a press service entitled Anti-Comintern Service.

 From 1970 he was employed by German industrialists and largely withdrew from political life due to his illness.

 His rhetorical ability made him the talented and wanted propagandist he was, not only during the NS-regime.
 His agitative style used in the Nazi propaganda was reused after the war to boost the Western fear of communism.
 For this mission he worked with secret services (for example CIC) and right-wing politicians and journals.

+Taubert died in a car crash in Cologne in 1976.
+Three people attended his funeral.